Post-classical history: Plague and disease

-The First Plague
+The first plague

-The First plague pandemic caused by Yersinia pestis began with the 541-549 Plague of Justinian.
+The first plague pandemic caused by Yersinia pestis began with the 541–549 Plague of Justinian.
 The origin of the plague appears to have been the Tian Shan mountains in Kyrgyzstan.
 But the origin of the 541–549 epidemic remains uncertain: some historians postulate East Africa as a possible geographical origin.

 There is no record of a disease with the characteristics of Yersinia pestis breaking out in China before its appearance in Pelusium Egypt.
-The plague spread to Europe and Western Asia, with a possible spread into East Asia.
+The plague spread to Europe and West Asia, with a possible spread into East Asia.
 Established urban civilizations were massively depopulated; the economies and social fabric of established empires were severely destabilized.
-Rural societies, while still facing horrific death tolls, saw fewer socio-economic effects.
+Rural societies, while still facing horrific death tolls, saw fewer socioeconomic effects.
 In addition, no evidence has been found of bubonic plague in India before 1600.
 Nevertheless, it is likely that the trauma of disease (and other natural disasters) was a major cause of profound religious and political changes in Eurasia.
 Different authorities reacted to disease outbreaks with strategies that they believed would best protect their power.
 The Catholic Church in France spoke of healing miracles; Confucian bureaucrats asserted that sudden deaths of Chinese emperors represented the loss of a dynasty's Mandate of Heaven, shifting blame away from themselves.
-The severe loss of manpower in Byzantium and the Sasanian Empire contributed to Early Muslim conquests in the region.
-In the long term, overland trade in Eurasia diminshed, as coastal Indian Ocean trade became more frequent.
+The severe loss of manpower in the Byzantine and Sasanian Empires contributed to early Muslim conquests in the region.
+In the long term, overland trade in Eurasia diminished, as coastal Indian Ocean trade became more frequent.
 There were recurrent aftershocks of the Plague of Justinian until around 750, after which many nations saw an economic recovery.